FrendsPlatform/FrendsTemplates/Templates/Files/Local Files/JSON to HubSpot - Companies/long-description.md

 This template assumes that the following prerequisites are in place:

 - The Frends agent has access to the local fileshare containing the JSON file.
-- Using the HubSpot API requires an API key.
+- HubSpot API key is accessible.

 # Implementation and Usage Notes